Murder of Larry King: In popular culture

-Many celebrities commented on the murder of Latisha King.
+Many celebrities commented on the murder of Lawrence King.
 Some, like Janet Jackson, Calpernia Adams, Sara Bareilles, and Taylor Swift, used their fame and recognition to create a public service announcement about the murder which ran on Logo and across MTV networks.
 Victim of police brutality Rodney King compared the murder to his own experience as a victim of hate crime stating, "What have we learned?
 What have we changed?"

 An examination of the circumstances that preceded and followed the 2008 murder was captured in the 2013 HBO documentary film, Valentine Road.

 The murder was a central inspiration for Canadian writer Raziel Reid's award-winning young adult novel When Everything Feels Like the Movies, published in 2014. and Simon Boulerice's novel L'enfant mascara, published in 2016.

-A book by clinical psychologist Ken Corbett, A Murder Over a Girl, was published in March 2016 circling around the tragedy and how bullying, homophobia and transphobia caused the murder of Latisha King.
-The book also goes into the detail about the personal lives of Latisha King, Brandon McInerney, and those close to the teens while also talking about how the trials went during that time.
+A book by clinical psychologist Ken Corbett, A Murder Over a Girl, was published in March 2016 circling around the tragedy and how bullying, homophobia and transphobia caused the murder of Larry King.
+The book also goes into the detail about the personal lives of Larry King, Brandon McInerney, and those close to the boys while also talking about how the trials went during that time.

 E.O.
-Green Junior High School installed an alliance called Prism, a safe space for LGBTQ youth and allies, years after the death of Latisha King.
+Green Junior High School installed an alliance called Prism, a safe space for LGBTQ youth and allies, years after the death of Larry King.

-The podcast Criminal covered the murder of Latisha King in their episode, "Panic Defense", about the gay panic defense.
+The podcast Criminal covered the murder of Larry King in their episode, "Panic Defense", about the gay panic defense.